Measuring What Matters

 A team of researchers defined methodological priorities for advancing the science of quality measurement in this field based on discussions of the Technical Advisory Panel of the MWM project and subsequent strategy meeting.
 In the above article, three key priorities are described: 1) defining the denominator(s) (or the population of interest) for palliative care quality indicators, 2) developing methods to measure quality from different data sources, and 3) conducting research to advance the development of patient/family-reported indicators.

 Two joint AAHPM-HPNA Working Groups are forming to continue the work of MWM: Technical Specifications for electronic Clinical Quality Measures (eCQMs) Working Group and the Quality Improvement (QI) Education and Strategies Working Group.
 We will continue to share updates on this work.

-JPSM Series on Measuring What Matters
+Journal of Pain and Symptom Management (JPSM) Series on Measuring What Matters

-A special series on the MWM project leverages the collective experience of the AAHPM Research Committee members and their individual research teams.
+A special series in JPSM on the MWM project leverages the collective experience of the AAHPM Research Committee members and their individual research teams.
 During 2016, committee members published several Brief Reports that showcased current research using the MWM Top 10 items in the real palliative care setting.
 Links to the articles are below.

 - Introduction to the Special Series on Measuring What Matters

 - Feeling Heard and Understood: A Patient-Reported Quality Measure for the Inpatient Palliative Care Setting